What Is Non-Owner Car Insurance?

 Standard auto insurance policies protect both you and your vehicle, offering comprehensive protection including collision and liability coverage.
 Non-owner policies, however, only provide liability protection—covering injuries and property damage you cause to others, not the vehicle you're driving or your own injuries.

 The exclusions in non-owner policies are significant.
 They don't cover damage to the car you're driving, theft of the vehicle, your own medical expenses (unless you add optional coverages), or vehicles you regularly access.
 If you live with someone who owns a car, you'll typically need to be added to their policy instead of purchasing non-owner coverage.
+You can also learn more about driving other cars coverage to understand how your coverage applies when behind the wheel of someone else's vehicle.

 Cost Differences